Is My Long-Distance Relationship Working? How To Know It's Time To Break Up, According To Experts

 Long-distance is a lot easier if you get the weekend together on a regularly basis.
-But if you regularly go months and months at a time without seeing each other, be honest about how that feels.
+But if you can't stand being physically apart while self-isolating, be honest about how that feels.
 "You need physical touch," Anita Chlipala, author of First Comes Us: The Busy Couple’s Guide to Lasting Love, tells Bustle.
 "If physical affection is one of your top needs, you risk feeling more unloved without your partner being consistently physically present.
 You also risk not feeling as satisfied in a relationship without a top need being met."
-If there's no way to be in the same place the amount that you need, it's not working.
+Since there's no way to be in the same place, and the relationship isn't giving you what you need, it may not be working.

 3. You Don't Have A Strong Foundation

-Sometimes our relationships just aren't what we thought they were.
-It's true in long-distance as much as anything else.
+Sometimes, relationships just aren't as strong as we thought they were.
+And this can be true in long-distance as much as anything else.
 "Relationships that already have a solid foundation have a greater likelihood to weather distance and time," Monica Parikh, a dating and relationships coach, tells Bustle.
-And if you see your relationship isn't that strong, it's going to make it impossible.
+And if you see your relationship isn't that healthy, it's going to make it impossible.

 4. It's Eating Up Your Life